Unique Sprouted Wheat Bread Machine Recipe with Seeds

 After 15 minutes of kneading, open the lid and check the consistency of the dough.

-It should stick to the side, then pull away cleanly.
-See the recipe for what to do if that is not happening.
+It should stick to the side and then pull away cleanly.
+If that is not happening, see the recipe for what to do.

 toasting seeds in the microwave on a paper platePin